gurrenm3/BTD-Mod-Helper/Wiki/Custom-Menu-Screens.md

 ## ModGameMenu

 `ModGameMenu`s integrate with the default game menus more smoothly by mimicking an existing menu and editing it rather than completely starting from scratch.
 For example, the Mod Helper Settings screen mimics the HotKeys screen, the Mods screen mimics the Extra Settings screen, and the Mod Browser mimics the Challenge Browser.
-This can be helpful because sometimes you may want to reuse those existing elements, but comes with the caveat that **your custom menu can't be opened if the menu its mimicking is already open**.
+This can be helpful because sometimes you may want to reuse those existing elements, but comes with the caveat that **your custom menu can't be opened if the menu it's mimicking is already open**.

 ### Required Properties